nightscout/cgm-remote-monitor/README.md

 - Chrome 68
 - Edge 15
 - Firefox 61
-- Internet Explorer: not supported
+- Internet Explorer: not supported, ie8 is known not to work
 - iOS 9
 - Safari 11
 - Opera: 54